-The Good Doctor has been a huge hit with fans during its first season, adding an original angle to the standard medical drama TV genre.
+EARLIER: The Good Doctor has been a huge hit with fans during its first season, adding an original angle to the standard medical drama TV genre.
 Freddie Highmore's character, Dr. Shaun Murphy, has a real condition called savant syndrome, in addition to having autism.
 Highmore's character isn't inspired by any one person, though the show is certainly raising awareness about the syndrome.
 The unique drama has clearly struck a chord with its audience, too.
 When Deadline reported that the show would be renewed for a second season, the outlet pointed out that it's ABC's most-watched new TV show in 13 years.

 During an interview with The Sydney Morning Herald just after the show's renewal was announced, Highmore explained what he thinks makes his character so appealing to audiences.
 He told the outlet:

 "I think there's something about Shaun's optimism and hopefulness that has resonated with people.
 He always sees the good in people and has a positive view of humanity and the human condition in a time when there's so much negativity.
 Shaun speaks not only to people who have autism, or are close to those who do, but to anyone who feels somewhat different, or feels like society has maybe not dealt them a fair hand, or that they've been discriminated against in the work place.
 He speaks to people who feel that they haven't had their fair shot in life, or their chance to shine."